• Skip to main content

 Purple Sweet Potato Haupia Pie via LittleFerraroKitchen.com

-Hawaii is a melting pot of food and cultures and one of my favorite flavors is both purple sweet potatoes and haupia, which is a sweetened coconut pudding.
+Hawaii is a melting pot of food and cultures.
+One of my favorite flavors is both purple sweet potatoes and haupia, which is a sweetened coconut pudding.
 You will often find a similar recipe to this pie, but made as bars and cut into squares.
 However, I am channeling holiday baking so a purple sweet potato pie it is.

 Purple Sweet Potato Haupia Pie via LittleFerraroKitchen.com